Four Dams Stand in the Way of Kennebec Salmon and Other Sea-run Fish

 Brookfield’s Four Dams Provide Little Benefit to Maine

-The four dams above Waterville generate an insignificant amount of hydroelectric power, and the damage they do to the Kennebec’s ecosystem and health of sea-run fish far outweighs their limited benefits, according to DMR.
+The four dams above Waterville generate an insignificant amount of hydroelectric power, and the damage they do to the Kennebec’s ecosystem far outweighs their limited benefits.

 The dams represent only 6%11 of Maine’s overall hydroelectric capacity and are increasingly unnecessary as the state accelerates the transition to solar and wind energy to combat climate change.
 For example, the growth in solar energy generation is expected to dwarf the capacity provided by the four dams by about five to one in the next five years.12

 The Kennebec and Atlantic Salmon Need Help Now

 Atlantic salmon will go extinct in the U.S. without safe access to the Sandy River to spawn.
 Removing Brookfield’s four dams would open up the Kennebec River to its confluence with the Sandy River, helping recover Atlantic salmon and restoring millions more shad and river herring as well.

 Healthy sea-run fish populations are critical to the Maine lobster industry, to the countless birds and wildlife that prey on them, and to any hope of restoring coastal ground fish (such as halibut and cod) populations in the Gulf of Maine.